realduziy/PyCord-Bot/README.md

 This bot is being developed by duziy, If you need any help have any suggestion, or wish to help me feel free to private message me via discord @ duziy

 NOTE: This bot is still in an early stage of development!
 At some point, I may use COGS when I understand more about bots and Python in general.
-I want this to be as simple as it can be so not using COGS is the best thing for me really.
+I want this to be as simple as it can be so for the time being learning COGS is not on my list of priorities.

 Also do note that I don't claim to own any of the code that is used for this bot as most of it is from ChatGPT, StackOverflow, or Youtube!